Code-Institute-Submissions/Explore_County_Durham/README.md

 ### _**Features left to implement**_

 * To be able to search for an attraction and read the reviews.
-* Add a filter option onto the map to include for example family friendly or disabled access.
+* Add a filter option onto the map to include family friendly or disabled access.
 * Add hotels or restaurants close to the attractions.
 * Widen the search area to include the whole of the North East, not just County Durham.

 ## _**Technologies Used**_

-[HTML](https://en.wikipedia.org/wiki/HTML5) - HTML provides the content and structure for my website
+[HTML](https://en.wikipedia.org/wiki/HTML5) - HTML provides the content and structure for my website.

 [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - CSS provides the styling.